Your Wings.

 BrawndAir Flying Club offers unique flight hours building, member testimonials, and career preparation for transitioning military personnel.

 This club was formed because we saw a need, had a skill, and gathered the resources to make it happen.
-Whether you are a military pilot that wants to fly for the airlines, an aviation enthusiast that has a desire for more, or an instructor pilot that wants solid hours, this club is for you.
+Whether you are a military pilot that wants to fly for the airlines, an aviation enthusiast that has a desire for more, or an experienced pilot that wants solid hours in great aircraft with an exclusive group of quality members, this club is for you

 As the only club of its kind in the area, we stand out for our exclusive services.